DerekHung/async-fetch-helper/README.md

 	### then(callback)

-	- `callback` -  The function "then" will apply the api type you need, and it must return an array that about the api request settings
+	- `callback` -  _Function_; The function "then" will apply the api type you need, and it must return an array that about the api request settings

 	```javascript
 	then(function(rest, soap){